-If, in the opinion of the Ministers, the Activities of the Permit holder are having, or may have an adverse effect on the natural, historic or cultural values of the Land, which are not permitted by this Access arrangement and could not have reasonably been foreseen, the Ministers may:
+If, in the opinion of the Ministers, the Activities of the Permit holder are having, or may have an adverse effect on the natural, historic or cultural values of the Land, which is not permitted by this Access Arrangement and could not have reasonably been foreseen, the Ministers may:

-suspend the Activities or any part of the Activities, until the Permit holder remedies or mitigates such adverse effects to the extent satisfactory to the Minister of Conservation; and/or
+suspend the Activities or any part of the Activities, until the Permit holder remedies or mitigates such adverse effect to the extent satisfactory to the Minister of Conservation; and/or

-review the conditions of this Access arrangement and impose any further conditions necessary to avoid, remedy or mitigate such adverse effects; and/or
+review the conditions of this Access Arrangement and impose any further conditions necessary to avoid, remedy or mitigate such adverse effect; and/or

-call on the Bond required under Condition 21 or any portion thereof to ensure such adverse effects which have occurred are remedied or mitigated.
+call on the Bond required under Condition 21 or any portion thereof to ensure such adverse effect which has occurred is remedied or mitigated.

 The Ministers may suspend the Exploration operations or any part of the Exploration operations while the Ministers or any other enforcement agency investigates any of the Activities authorised by this Access Arrangement.
-The Ministers may also suspend this Access arrangement while the Ministers or any other enforcement agency investigates any:
+The Ministers may also suspend this Access Arrangement while the Ministers or any other enforcement agency investigates any:

-Potential breach of the terms and conditions of this Access arrangement, or
+Potential breach of the terms and conditions of this Access Arrangement.

-Possible offence by the Permit holder, its directors, employees, servants, agents, contractors or assignees under the Crown Minerals Act 1991; Conservation Act 1987, or any of the Acts listed in the First Schedule of that Act, or any other Act relevant to the Activities.
+Possible offence by the Permit holder, its directors, employees, servants, agents, contractors or assignees under the Crown Minerals Act 1991; Conservation Act 1987, or any of the Acts listed in the First Schedule of that Act.

+Possible offence by the Permit holder, its directors, employees, servants, agents, contractors, assignees, or Tributer under any other Act relevant to the Activities.

 Any temporary suspension may, at the sole option of the Ministers be either in whole or in part, and be either immediate or after such time as the Ministers allow.
-Notice of such suspension will be given to the Permit holder in writing.
+Advice of such suspension may be given to the Permit holder whether verbally followed by a written confirmation as soon as is reasonably practicable of by notice in writing.

 During any period of suspension all Activities on the Land will cease, other than activities necessary for the purposes of saving or protecting life or health, or preventing serious damage to property or avoiding an actual or likely adverse effect on the environment.
 The Permit holder will remain responsible for the health and safety, and environmental protection of the Land, and will continue to have access to the Land for these purposes during the term of any suspension, subject to any directions issued by the Ministers.
-The Permit holder will remain liable for all fees and payments required to be paid under this Access arrangement during the term of any suspension.
+The Permit holder will remain liable for all fees and payments required to be paid under this Access Arrangement during the term of any suspension.

-The Ministers will not be liable to the Permit holder for any loss sustained by the Permit holder by reason of the suspension of the Access arrangement under Conditions 55 and 56 including loss of profits or consequential loss.
+The Ministers will not be liable to the Permit holder for any loss sustained by the Permit holder by reason of the suspension of the Access Arrangement under Conditions 57 and 58 including loss of profits or consequential loss.

-The Permit holder must pay in full immediately on demand all costs and fees (including solicitor's costs and fees of debt collection agencies engaged by the Minister of Conservation) arising out of and associated with steps taken by the Minister of Conservation to enforce or attempt to enforce the Minister of Conservation's rights and powers under this Access arrangement including the right to recover outstanding money owed to the Ministers.
+The Permit holder must pay in full immediately on demand all costs and fees (including solicitor's costs and fees of debt collection agencies engaged by the Minister of Conservation) arising out of and associated with steps taken by the Minister of Conservation to enforce or attempt to enforce the Minister of Conservation's rights and powers under this Access Arrangement including the right to recover outstanding money owed to the Ministers.

-Any failure by the Ministers to exercise any right or power under this Access arrangement does not operate as a waiver and the single or partial exercise of any right or power by the Ministers does not preclude any other or further exercise of that or any other right or power by the Ministers.
+Any failure by the Ministers to exercise any right or power under this Access Arrangement does not operate as a waiver and the single or partial exercise of any right or power by the Ministers does not preclude any other or further exercise of that or any other right or power by the Ministers.

 FIRST SCHEDULE